 The NRA’s solution?
 Place armed guards at every school, and arm every principal.
 Let every teacher pack heat.
 The fact that this is estimated to net over $150 million in additional domestic gun sale revenues for NRA-member gun dealers is sheer coincidence.

-Usually that date is around January 16th.
+Usually that date is approximately January 17.
 But then there was that one exceptional year – 2004.
 I made it all the way through February before completely giving up on all my resolutions, goals and dreams.

 In looking back over my past New Year’s Resolutions, I’ve noticed an unsettling trend.
-Over time, the goals I set kept getting more and more ambitious.
+Over time, the goals that I set kept getting increasingly ambitious.
 Meanwhile my results have hit a bit of a plateau… then slowly slipped off the edge of that plateau…. into the deep, dark, cavernous ravine of best intentions gone miserably awry.
-So this year, I have decided to set more reasonable goals in order to feel a sense of accomplishment.
+So this year, I’ve decided to set more reasonable goals in order to feel a sense of accomplishment.
 Let me explain with a few examples.

 You might think living in America’s friendliest town must be a fairy tale.
 Au contraire.
 It’s a living Hell.
 Forbes Magazine just came out with its ranking of the Friendliest Towns in America.
 Coming in at the #1 spot on their list?
 Sammamish, Washington, (true) my town for the past 22 years.